 When inflated, the board has a pretty basic look, but truthfully, it does offer some nice design features and does a fine job of covering all the necessities without adding any pricey extras, which is what helps to keep the price lower.

-Setting the SUP up is easy.
+Setting inflatable paddle boards up like this one is easy.
 There’s a single valve for inflation, a process which only takes a few minutes.
 For this model, the recommended air pressure is 11 PSI.
 While this air pressure level may not sound high compared to competing models that typically inflate up to 15 PSI, at 11 PSI this board feels surprisingly strong and rigid and able to support a lot of weight without any flex.

 When you’re paddling around in flat water, you’ll need to attach the center fin.
 We weren’t too crazy about this fin attachment.
 Basically, it works fine but when compared to other fin attachments, the main fin on this model could definitely use some tweaking.
 The biggest issue is the fact that it attaches to the board with a hex screw.